carlocamilloni/Structural-Bioinformatics/README.md

 # Structural Bioinformatics
 **Carlo Camilloni, Department of Biosciences, University of Milano, Italy**

-Structural Bioinformatics is an elective course for the Master programmes Molecular Biotechnology and Bioinformatics (MBB) and Quantitative Biology (QB).
-The aim is to provide a general introduction to different computational approaches enable the modelling and design of biomolecular structures, dynamics and function.
-This repository contains both the lecture notes and the laboratory exercises.
-News about the course will be published on the ARIEL website.
+Structural Bioinformatics is an elective course offered within the Master’s programmes in Molecular Biotechnology and Bioinformatics (MBB) and Quantitative Biology (QB).
+The course introduces a range of computational approaches for modeling and designing biomolecular structures, dynamics, and functions.
+This repository provides both lecture notes and laboratory exercises, while course updates and announcements will be posted on the ARIEL platform.

 ### The main topics covered are: